aliyoussefhammoude/emp-fullstack/README.md

 # now do these steps in your IDE -->

-# in terminal cd server and
-# Install dependencies for server
+# Install dependencies for server (you are already in the folder)
 npm install

-# in terminal cd .. and then cd client and
+# now write in terminal: cd client
-# Install dependencies for client
+# and install dependencies for client
 npm install

 # in terminal cd .. so that you are at /done-emp-fullstack and then
 # in terminal Run the client & server with concurrently
 npm run dev

 # Run the Express server only (if you like)
 npm run server